Welcome, Sagittarius, to your 2018-19 birthday reading by Eric Francis Coppolino.

-The report, which is also valid for Sagittarius rising and Moon, includes two segments of astrology, and a third segment of Tarot.
+The report, which is also valid for Sagittarius rising and Moon, includes two segments of astrology.
+We will add a third segment of Tarot as soon as possible.

 Here are the contents:

 - Your 2018-19 tarot reading

 - Image of Tarot spread

 - Article by Eric: It’s All in the Houses

 - Book of Your Life reading for Sagittarius

 - Planet Waves FM from 2016, featuring an interview with Brent Tully on Laniakea